jonhoff14/ECE550/README.md

 # ECE550

 Code for final project of ECE 550 - Advanced Robotic Planning.
+Developed by: Jonathan Hoff and Usman Syed

-This robotics class culminated with the final assignment to implement motion planning for the KUKA youBot in ROS.
+This code implements motion planning for the KUKA youBot in ROS.
-My partner Usman Syed and I implemented RRT for planning a collision-free path for both the youBot base around several boxes to a set way point.
+We use RRT for planning a collision-free path for the youBot base around several boxes to a set way point.
 We also implemented this for the youBot’s robotic arm to enter a confined space.